Daniel-KM/Omeka-S-module-BulkImport/README.md

 ### Config of the mappings

 The config contains a list of mappings between source data and destination data.
+Mapping can be done in two formats: ini or xml.

 For example:

 ```
 source or xpath = dcterms:title @fr-fr ^^literal §private ~ pattern for the {{ value|trim }} with {{/source/record/data}}
 ```

-will be converted internally into and used to create a resource:
+will be converted internally and used to create a resource like that:

 ```php
 [